 How do I make a presentation to council?

-Delegations wishing to appear before council must write to mayor and council requesting permission, and notify the corporate officer, in writing, with a detailed synopsis of the presentation and the name of the person giving the presentation, which council meeting they wish to attend and any desired resolutions or activities.
+Delegations wishing to appear before council must write to the corporate officer with a detailed synopsis of the presentation and the name of the person giving the presentation, which council meeting they wish to attend and any desired resolutions or activities.
 Each delegation is allotted five minutes to speak.
 Requests must be received by noon on the Wednesday prior to a meeting to be placed on the next agenda.

-There is a public question and answer period at the start of every council meeting, where anyone can ask a question to Council.
+There is a also a public question and answer period at the start of every council meeting, where anyone can ask a question to Council.

 How do I attend a council meeting?

 All regular council meetings are open to the public and no person is excluded, except in the case of improper conduct.
 If, however, in the opinion of council, the public interest so requires, the public may be excluded from a special or closed meeting.
 This usually occurs in matters pertaining to personnel and land matters, labor or employee negotiations, law enforcement, litigation or potential litigation and information prohibited from disclosure pursuant to the Freedom of Information and Protection of Privacy Act.
 Closed meetings are usually held in the morning.

 Regular council meetings are held on the first and third Tuesdays of each month at 5:30 p.m., except for the month of January-meetings are held on the second and fourth Tuesdays.
 Public hearings may interrupt the regular meeting at 6 p.m., in which case the regular meeting will resume once the hearing is closed.
 Council may cancel regular meetings and schedule special meetings to accommodate schedule conflicts.